 Scientists have linked pollutants like dust, traffic particle emissions, soot, ambient particles, and others to an increased risk of age spots, hyperpigmentation, fine lines and wrinkles, and nasolabial fold lines.

-We can protect ourselves from outdoor pollution by covering the skin when we go outside, wearing sunscreen, and consuming and applying antioxidants.
-But unfortunately, outdoor pollution isn’t the only problem.
+We can protect ourselves from outdoor pollution by covering the skin when we go outside, wearing sunscreen, and consuming and applying antioxidants, or using other outdoor skincare products… But unfortunately, outdoor pollution isn’t the only problem.

 According to the Environmental Protection Agency (EPA), “studies of human exposure to air pollutants by EPA indicate that indoor levels of pollutants may be 2 to 5 times—and occasionally more than 100 times—higher than outdoor pollutant levels.”